-The final days of the Trump White House: chaos and scattered papers - The Boston Globe
+The final days of the Trump White House: Chaos and scattered papers - The Boston Globe

 Advertisement

-Trump’s lawyers and aides were well versed in the records act, even if Trump routinely flouted it.
-Donald McGahn, Trump’s first White House counsel, instituted a protocol for the proper handling of materials and gave presentations on the law to staff members, former officials said.
-After the 2020 election, White House officials held conversations about the fact that someone needed to retrieve documents that Trump had accumulated in the residence over many months, according to former officials.

 But it is unclear how much bandwidth either man had to deal with the issue.
-Trump was on contentious terms with Cipollone after the election, and often berated the lawyer for objecting to his attempts to subvert Joe Biden’s victory, according to former officials.
+Trump often berated Cipollone for objecting to his attempts to subvert Joe Biden’s victory, according to former officials.

-Adding to the disarray was the absence of White House staff secretary Derek Lyons, who managed paperwork inside the executive complex but had stepped down Dec.
-18, 2020.
-That left Meadows, a former House member with no significant executive experience before joining Trump’s staff, responsible for overseeing a transition process the president wanted no part of.

-Meadows’ immediate predecessors in that role — President Barack Obama’s last chief of staff, Denis McDonough, and President George W. Bush’s final chief of staff, Joshua Bolten — had created teams to scrub West Wing offices of anything that belonged to the archives and made the stewardship of government records a priority.
+Meadows’s immediate predecessors — President Obama’s last chief of staff, Denis McDonough, and President George W. Bush’s final chief of staff, Joshua Bolten — had created teams to scrub West Wing offices of anything that belonged to the archives.

+It is unclear whether Meadows took the same measures, former aides said.
+But in the administration’s final weeks, the White House e-mailed all of its offices instructions about returning documents.
+Meadows followed up on those notes and encouraged offices to comply, according to a person familiar with those conversations.

+Meadows also assured White House staff members that he would talk to Trump about securing records, according to two people with knowledge of the situation.

 Advertisement